 The rolling hills of Rwanda's small surface area incorporate just three National Parks.
 The Volcanoes National Park displays the amazing volcanoes with their green slopes and the deep, dark lakes within their 'dormant' craters.
 This Park is home to one of the world's only populations of mountain gorillas, ambling between lush, bamboo-covered slopes.
 Other attractions include Nyungwe Forest National Park, Africa's last remaining mountain rainforest habitat, which is home to chimpanzees, Ruwenzori colobus and other primates.

 Thirdly, Akagera National Park in the east of Rwanda, bordering Tanzania.
-A complex system of lakes and linking papyrus swamps makes up over a third of the park and is the largest protected wetland in central Africa, and it gives way to the drier savannahs of East Africa.
-This Park is home to African giants, such as, elephant, buffalo, hippo, giraffe, leopard and many antelope species.
+A complex system of lakes and linking papyrus swamps make up over a third of the park and is the largest protected wetland in central Africa, and it gives way to the drier savannahs of East Africa.
+This Park is home to African giants, such as elephant, buffalo, hippo, giraffe, leopard and many antelope species.

 Rwanda has a temperate tropical highland climate, with lower temperatures than are typical for equatorial countries due to its high elevation.
 Kigali, the central capital of the country, has a typical daily temperature range between 12 °C (54 °F) and 27 °C (81 °F), with little variation through the year.
 There are some temperature variations across the country with the mountainous west and north regions generally cooler than the lower-lying eastern sector.